Devarasen/EcoRewards/README.md

 - Daily and weekly eco-friendly tasks to encourage users to adopt sustainable practices.
 - Tasks range from simple (e.g., using a reusable water bottle) to complex (e.g., installing solar panels).
-- Users can submit proof (photos, receipts, etc.), which can be verified by community votes or AI image recognition.

-### Eco-Shop

-- Users can use their earned points to purchase eco-friendly products, discount vouchers, or donate to environmental causes.
-- Integration of Stripe for payment processing and donations.

 ### Community Board